 The motor’s power is measured in strokes per minute, so choose one with the greatest stroke count if you require a strong trimmer.

 Size and Weight

-How thick can a hedge trimmer cut a branch?
+How thick a branch can a hedge trimmer cut?

 Most hedge trimmers can cut branches up to 3/4 inch (approximately 2cm) in diameter.
 Special teeth on certain hedge trimmers allow them to cut heavier branches.

-When is the ideal time to cut hedges?
+When is the best time to cut hedges?

-The optimum time to prune a fresh deciduous hedge is during the winter.
+The best time to prune a deciduous hedge is during the winter.
 For the first two years, this should be done, and then trimming should be done in the summer.

 For the first two years, evergreen hedges should be trimmed in the spring, then in the summer after that.